-While the self-reported opinion of own progress appears visually positive, Brunner-Munzel test suggests that the opinions in this profile type's cluster are stochastically equal to the opinions of other students who answered the self-report ($\hat{p}^*(25.886) = 0.283, p = .779$).
-As such, the opinions of students in this profile type and other students tended to be the same.
-Similarly, final course grade between this profile type's students and other study participants are also stochastically equal ($\hat{p}^*(44.684) = -0.953, p = .346$).
-However, the dropout predictions for the weekly strategies used by the students of this profile type and other study participants is not stochastically equal ($\hat{p}^*(434.690) = -3.351, p < .001, \hat{p}'' = 0.589$), suggesting students of this profile type tended to use strategies with lower dropout probability than other participants.
+While the self-reported opinion of own progress appears visually positive, the Brunner-Munzel test suggests that the opinions in this profile type's cluster are stochastically equal to the opinions of other students who answered the self-report ($\hat{p}^*(25.886) = 0.283, p = .779$).
+In other words, the opinions of students in this profile type and of the other students tended to be the same.
+Similarly, the final course grades of this profile type's students and other study participants are stochastically equal ($\hat{p}^*(44.684) = -0.953, p = .346$).
+On the other hand, the dropout predictions for the weekly strategies used by students of this profile type and those of the other study participants are not stochastically equal ($\hat{p}^*(434.690) = -3.351, p < .001, \hat{p}'' = 0.589$); the effect size indicates that students of this profile type tended to use strategies with lower dropout probability than other participants.